Indicator-Based Trading vs Market Confluence: A Reality Check for 2026

 - Single-indicator “buy/sell” alerts

-Crypto markets change regimes constantly.
-A signal that performs in a trend can get destroyed in a range.
+Crypto shifts regimes constantly.
+A signal that performs in trend can get destroyed in a range.
 When you trade triggers without context, you get:

 - Whipsaws in ranging markets